Une autre histoire: Background

 After being a member of Martin Circus band, Blanc tried to start a solo career as singer, in 1987.
 He released his first single, "Une autre histoire", written and composed by Marc Strawzynski and Blanc himself.
-A music video was shot in the Moroccan desert and shows Blanc's fiancée at the time, French host Annie Pujol.
-A maxi vinyl containing remixes versions was produced for the discothèques.
+A music video, shot by Michaël Schock in the Moroccan desert, shows Blanc's fiancée at the time, French host Annie Pujol.
+The song is included on Blanc's first album, Ailleurs pour un ailleurs, released in 1988.
+A maxi vinyl with remixes versions was produced for the discothèques, and an English version, titled "There Must Be a Woman", was also released in 1988.

 Chart performance

-In France, "Une autre histoire" debuted at number 43 on the chart edition of 6 June 1987, climbed quickly and eventually reached number two for non consecutive two weeks, being blocked from the number one spot first by Madonna's "La Isla Bonita", then by Vanessa Paradis's "Joe le Taxi".
+In France, "Une autre histoire" debuted at number 43 on the chart edition of 6 June 1987, climbed quickly and eventually reached number two for non consecutive two weeks, being blocked from the number one spot first by Madonna's "La Isla Bonita", then by Vanessa Paradis's "Joe le taxi".
 It totaled 15 weeks in the top 10 and 25 weeks on the chart (top 50).
 It earned a Gold disc awarded by the Syndicat National de l'Édition Phonographique.
-On the European Hot 100 Singles, it started at number 86 on 27 June 1987, reached a peak of nymber 28 in its eleven week, and fell off the chart after 23 weeks of presence.
+On the European Hot 100 Singles, it started at number 86 on 27 June 1987, reached a peak of number 28 in its eleven week, and fell off the chart after 23 weeks of presence.

+Awards

+In 1987, "Une autre histoire" allaowed Blanc to win the Grand prix de la SACEM, who was also nominated at the Victoires de la Musique the same year, in the category Popular Music Male Révélation of the Year.